dash-docs-el/counsel-dash/README.md

 This is a simple wrapper around [helm-dash](https://github.com/areina/helm-dash/), of which you should check out for implementation details.

-Unfortunately [helm-dash](https://github.com/areina/helm-dash/) depends on helm, so this package also implicitly depends on helm - even though helm isn't really necessary.
-In the future, helm-dash may be decoupled into a separate library that provides dash capabilities only.
-At that point we will switch over to the new library - the API will remain unchanged.

 ## Configuration

 You'll find most of the available functions and configuration variables are